How well do you know the piano? Here are 10 things about the piano that everyone should know!

 The piano’s original name was the gravicembalo col piano e forte.
 Roughly translated from Italian, that means “keyboard instrument that plays soft and loud.”
-It was not the first keyboard instrument (the harpsichord, clavichord, and organ claim that honor), but it was the first that could be played softly or loudly by touch alone.
 Over the years, it was shortened to pianoforte or fortepiano, and eventually, just to piano.

 The white keys are named after letters or solfege syllables, depending on which country you’re in.
 White keys are also referred to as the “natural” keys.
 If using letters, they are named from A through G, and then the series of seven repeats itself.
 The black keys are named “sharp” or “flat” after the white key they are closest to, so each black key actually has two names.
 For example: If you go from C to the black key on its right, you have C sharp.
 If you go from D to the same black key (now on the left), you have D flat.
 Which name you use depends on what scale you’re using or what is written on the staff.

 This could be a blog post of its own, because there’s a fascinating history involved in the answer!
-However, the simplest answer is that it’s one of the easiest instruments to learn.
+Simply put, it’s one of the easiest instruments to learn.
 Anyone can press a key to make it sound, and the visual layout makes it easier to learn which keys are which notes.
 Other instruments require skills like breath control and precise finger placement just to play a note correctly.
-Music theory concepts are easier to learn on the piano.
-As such, most college-level music schools require non-piano students to learn piano as a secondary instrument.
 Additionally, you can play almost ANY music on the piano, even music originally written for other instruments!